 - Click the Task List link to see the progress of the device enrollment.

-- In step 2 of the onboarding wizard, CDO polls for the device.
+- In the Create Registration Key area, CDO polls for the device.

-Note: After an hour of polling, if the device is not found, you will be given a link to click to refresh the polling for another hour.
+Note: After an hour of polling, if the device is not found, you will be given a link to click to refresh the search for another hour.